From Hard Work to Hard Times

 Once a week, you’ll complete a short survey about how physically active you’ve been.

-It takes about 5 minutes and is sent by email or text every Sunday morning. -
+It takes about 5 minutes and is sent by email every Sunday morning. -

 Every two weeks, you’ll fill out two quick surveys that ask how you’re feeling.

-Each survey takes about 5 minutes and is sent by email or text every other Sunday morning.
+Each survey takes about 5 minutes and is sent by email every other Sunday morning.

 -